jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: Well, you got to tee it up, too.
 You could have just said, I'm afraid of chemtrails, are they affecting me, what do I do about it?

 Q: Well, everyone has a different reaction to it.
-This guy, Russ Penn, on the show, he can actually smell and taste it.
+This guy, Russ Tanner, on the show, he can actually smell and taste it.
 Not very many people can do that.

 A: When chemtrails are heavy, they would not go outside without a mask.